aliabbas977/CSCI262A3/README.md

 >std::cout << "Hello World" << std::endl;

-Please user include guards in headers.
+Please use include guards in headers.
 Please use cerr for error messages and cout for standard output.

 ## Useful References